-Some questions to get you started on the path to baptizing one in 2021:
+Some questions to get you started on the path to baptizing one this year

 How many did you baptize this year or last?

-What will be your baptism goal in 2021?
+What will be your baptism goal this year?

 How will you prioritize evangelism, baptism, and new believer follow-through?